 Pop-out Window

-The pop-out is a standalone floating window with its own editor.
+The Pop-out is a separate floating window that mirrors the Scratchpad editor.
 It contains:

 - Copy from Scratchpad button — Copies the current editor content to your clipboard